TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-errorservernotavailable.md

 ## **Recommended steps**

 The "SSL SYSCALL error: EOF detected" message or other connection errors occur when the PostgreSQL server is restarting.
 A restart can occur when a service update was rolled out to your server, a technical issue was encountered, or you changed the compute resources or service tier of the server.
-The error you are seeing are transient and generally go away in less than 60 seconds.
+The error you are seeing is transient and generally goes away in less than 60 seconds.

-Applications that are connecting to cloud services [should implemented retry logic](https://docs.microsoft.com/azure/postgresql/concepts-connectivity) to catch handle such transient errors.
+Applications that are connecting to cloud services [should implement retry logic](https://docs.microsoft.com/azure/postgresql/concepts-connectivity) to handle such transient errors.

 ## **Recommended documents**